Dandavat pranama. Jaya Sri Guru and Gauranga.

 "So this is the person who has received the authority to draw mercy water from the ocean of mercy of Krsna.
 Saksad-dharitvena samasta-sastraih.
 And what Krsna said five thousand years ago, the same thing Caitanya Mahaprabhu said, same thing.
 There was no change, as there was no change between the statement of Visvanatha Cakravarti Thakura and Narottama dasa Thakura.
 Sadhu sastra.
 As sastra, there is no change.
 Not that "Modernize.
 The sastra should be changed."
 No. That is nonsense.
 That is not sastra.
 Sastra cannot be changed.
 Naturally we have to accept the statement of Srimad-Bhagavatam as it is because it is so accepted by spiritual leaders like Sridhara Svami, Jiva Gosvami, Visvanatha Cakravarti and others.
 The Vedic process is to follow in the footsteps of great authorities, and that is the only process for knowing that which is beyond our imagination."
 (Srimad-Bhagavatam 2.7.13 purp.)

-6) NA PARAYA 'HAM: [In #6a, b, and c, Na Paraye 'Ham states that it sometimes has Krsna saying things that perhaps He never said, but are consistent with Krsna conscious philosophy.]
+6) NA PARAYA 'HAM: [In #6a, b, and c, Na Paraye 'Ham states that

 6a) "Someone may challenge, 'You are putting words into the mouths of Krsna and His eternal associates.'
 To this I humbly respond, 'If those words are consistent with Krsna's teachings, or if they have been recorded by authorities as having been spoken by Him, what is the harm?'
 (NPH p.24)

 6b) "Repeating Krsna's ideas in different words is a standard practice employed by all preachers.
-In explaining the verses of Bhagavad-gita, do we not in effect say, 'Krsna meant this!' and 'Krsna said that!' ŠIndeed, in our preaching we often paraphrase Krsna's words in a humorous or modern context.
+In explaining the verses of Bhagavad-gita, do we not in effect say, 'Krsna meant this!' and 'Krsna said that!'
+Indeed, in our preaching we often paraphrase Krsna's words in a humorous or modern context.
 For what purpose?
 To make it more understandable and attractive to the audience.
 (NPH p.24)

 6c)". . .
 Instead of using my voice to elaborate upon their words, I have let the voices of original characters do the elaborating.
 I request the reader to accept this practice as a bona fide literary device. ( NPH p.24)"